CreateUNSW/createunsw.com.au/__products/wires-breadboard-jumper-kit.md

 out-of-stock: true
 ---
 Pack of various sized jumpers for breadboards.

-<br><br>Jumper wires are useful on breadboards, Arduinos and other standard 0.1 inch connectors that many electronic parts have.
+Jumper wires are useful on breadboards, Arduinos and other standard 0.1 inch connectors that many electronic parts have.